lakonis/s_Revue20Vancouver/slides.md

 The main question we are asking with this project is : "what is a journal ?" and "what could be and should be a scholarly journal in the digital environnement"

 To answer this question, we retrace the historical mission of the scholarly journals, in order to determine how it can be redefined in the digital era.
 The digital transition is not only a technical question.
 Above all, it is an epistemological question which requires to reevaluate the fonctions of publishing.
-The very act and the meaning of publishing has been renewed with the _avènement_ world wide web.
+The very act and the meaning of publishing has been renewed with the advent of the world wide web, as global publishing environement.

 Publishing gets back to it original meaning : make public.
 In that case, how does the digital environnement change the way the autority and the scientific legitimacy are produced ?

-That will be the first theoritical objective : to _rethink_ the epistemological _fondations_ on which human sciences and academic institutions are based.
+That will be the first theoritical objective : to think over the epistemological fondations on which human sciences and academic institutions are based.

-The second objective will consist in producing a _cahier des charges_ addressed to the actors of scholarly publishing (editors, publishers, curation and diffusion platforms).
+The second objective will consist in producing specifications addressed to the actors of scholarly publishing (the editors, publishers, curation and diffusion platforms).

-What is at stake is the empowerment of the practitionners, publishers but of course scholars and authors, towards a digital literacy.
+What is at stake is the empowerment of those practitionners, the publishers, but also of course the scholars and the authors, towards a digital literacy.

 ---